They scare the crap out of you in Brazil.

 A better way

-If you said "no," know that the Brazilian investors we met agree with you -- and that they're putting their money where their mouth is by shorting stocks that they find particularly overvalued, such as Bovespa Holdings.
-Thanks to its recent performance since its IPO, Bovespa makes NYSE Euronext
+If you said "no," know that the Brazilian investors we met agree with you -- and that they're putting their money where their mouths are by shorting stocks that they find particularly overvalued.

 You can do the math to see how much money you'd need to invest for it to be worthwhile.

 That's unfortunate, because one of the ideas that was almost unanimously recommended to us was Natura Cosmeticos.
-The once fast-growing environmentally conscious cosmetics company has seen its stock price collapse in the wake of its high-profile IPO -- and now trades for just 18 times earnings.
-I believe it has better growth prospects than peers Estee Lauder
+The once fast-growing environmentally conscious cosmetics company has seen its stock price collapse in recent months -- and now trades for just 17 times earnings.
+I also believe it has better growth prospects than industry peers Inter Parfums

 But Natura does not offer American depositary receipts.